 Treating cancer is one of the most complex aspects of medical care.
-It involves a team that encompasses many types of doctors working together (for example, primary care doctors, gynecologists, medical oncologists, surgeons, radiotherapists, and pathologists) and many other types of health care practitioners (for example, nurses, physiotherapists, social workers, and pharmacists).
+It involves a team that encompasses many types of doctors working together (for example, primary care doctors, gynecologists or other specialists, medical oncologists, radiation oncologists, surgeons, and pathologists) and many other types of health care practitioners (for example, nurses, radiation therapists, physiotherapists, social workers, and pharmacists).

 Even when a cure is impossible, symptoms resulting from the cancer can often be relieved with treatment that improves the quality of life (palliative therapy).
 For example, if a tumor cannot be removed surgically, radiation to the tumor may shrink it, temporarily reducing pain and symptoms in the immediate vicinity of the tumor (local symptoms).

-As treatments become more complex, specific approaches to care, called treatment protocols, have been developed to ensure that people receive the safest and most effective care.
+Because treatments are complex, specific approaches to care, called treatment protocols, have been developed to ensure that people receive the safest and most effective care.
 Treatment protocols ensure that people receive a standard approach derived from careful scientific experiments.
 Protocols are typically developed and refined through clinical trials.
 A clinical trial allows doctors to compare new drugs and treatment combinations with standard treatments to determine whether new treatments are more effective.
-Often, people with cancer are offered the opportunity to participate in such a trial, but not all people with cancer are eligible (see The Science of Medicine and Clinical Trials: What Participants Need to Know About Clinical Trials).
+Often, people with cancer are offered the opportunity to participate in such a trial, but not all people with cancer are eligible (see see What Participants Need to Know About Clinical Trials).

 Last full review/revision September 2013 by Bruce A. Chabner, MD; Elizabeth Chabner Thompson, MD, MPH